Rhyming Patterns

 ABBA

-This rhyming pattern has one internal rhyme, which means that the second and third lines rhyme.
+This rhyme pattern has one internal rhyme, which means that the second and third lines rhyme.
 The first line rhymes with the last line.

 AA BB CC